alesya-h/live-components/README.md

 Most likely you want to write a thin wrapper around `lc/live-component` to intelligently generate urls, and to use same loading and unexpected components across your project.
 See [examples/counter](./examples/counter) as an example with bidi routing and wrappers.

+## Commit walthrough

 See [examples/todomvc](./examples/todomvc) for reagent's todomvc augmented with live-components.
 It is done in following 3 commits:

-1. Adding REST API for todos: [dd994a1](https://github.com/alesguzik/live-components/commit/dd994a1bb81b5806b56501f5d3204f9fe65d5c6f).
-At this point you have just simple rest api for managing todos that you can call using `curl`.
+1. [dd994a1](https://github.com/alesguzik/live-components/commit/dd994a1bb81b5806b56501f5d3204f9fe65d5c6f) add todo rest api.
+At this point you have simple rest api for managing todos that you can call using `curl`.
-2. Adding live to the client and server, and rendering todos from server: [b9fad3b](https://github.com/alesguzik/live-components/commit/b9fad3bd14d9d512e4818729ae894383c19d5364).
+2. [b9fad3b](https://github.com/alesguzik/live-components/commit/b9fad3bd14d9d512e4818729ae894383c19d5364) todo live rendering.
 At this point your server todos are rendered live in a browser.
 Whenever you make rest api call (e.g. via curl) to modify todos, the changes are automatically propagated to all clients.
-3. Using REST API to modify todos: [72093db](https://github.com/alesguzik/live-components/commit/72093db340e47df58be9f60661e5d433f528131c).
+3. [72093db](https://github.com/alesguzik/live-components/commit/72093db340e47df58be9f60661e5d433f528131c) todo live modification.
 At this point we have fully-collaborative todomvc.

 # Thanks